hannah02li20/cs198-final/readme.md

         and use your own username
 7) copy mongosh "mongodb+srv://cluster0.ln4upv6.mongodb.net/test" --apiVersion 1 --username hannah02li20 into the terminal and hit enter, enter the password

+if it doesn't work, go to database, there might be a popup that saus add current ip address, add it if not, go to network address, and add currnet ip address

 8) open another new terminal
 9) run node index.js